-If the adjacent panel face hasn't been varnished yet, it's easy to wipe away any drips with a rag wrapped tightly around your finger.
+If the adjacent panel face has not yet been varnished, it is easy to wipe away any drips with a rag wrapped tightly around your finger.

 Wrap a clean rag tightly around your finger, and lightly drag it along the underside of the edge to thoroughly wipe away drips.
 If the faces are already finished, use a very lightly loaded brush to spread out any runs.